FolkLab: Where Jewish Learning and Community Intersect

 Q: How does FolkLab fit in with Jewfolk, Inc.’s platform and mission?

 A: Making local events, stories, communities, and culture accessible to all Twin Cities Jewish people has always been our driving mission.
-Whether we reach individuals and families through journalism, podcasts, personal essays, online groups, or in-person programs, Jewfolk, Inc.’s approach is centered around offering multiple + low barrier entry points to local Judaism.
-FolkLab represents a continuation of this mission as well as a wonderful opportunity to further our partnerships with Jewish organizations, synagogues, artists, and educators.
+Whether we reach individuals and families through journalism, podcasts, personal essays, online groups, or in-person events, Jewfolk, Inc.’s approach is centered around offering multiple + low barrier entry points to local Judaism.
+FolkLab represents a continuation of this mission as well as a wonderful opportunity to further our partnerships with Jewish organizations, synagogues, artists, educators, and community members.

 Q: What makes FolkLab different from other Jewish learning programs?